zlijingtao/Neurobfuscator/README.md

 ## Description

-(This work is to appear in HOST 2021!)
+(This work is to appear in HOST 2021!
+Cleaned-up version/Documentary for detailed usage will be updated soon.)

 **NeurObfuscator** is a full-stack obfuscation tool to obfuscate the neural network architecture while preserving its functionality with very limited performance overhead.